Suzuki Talent Education Partnership 2023-24 annual report

 The Springfield Suzuki Partnership, Our Parent/Teacher Organization –

-STEP alumna Christina Leung, above right, performing on a violin loaned by the STEP Scholarship & Instrument Fund
+STEP student Gabriel Best above, performing on a violin loaned by the STEP Scholarship & Instrument Fund

 STEP Scholarship and Instrument Fund